The Birmingham ring traces the major canals in the Birmingham Canal Navigations and offers an excellent overview of the city's maze of waterways.

 At Wolverhampton the Wyrley & Essington Canal pursues a convoluted route that gives rise to its nickname the ‘Curly Wyrley’.
 Substantial redevelopment around Wednesfield has all but obliterated the site of the former Bentley Branch, now denoted by a theme-pub and cinema multiplex.

-The derelict chambers at Sneyd denote the branch that once raised the Birmingham navigations to its highest level; its alignment indicates precisely which one was considered the more important in its heyday.
-The built up area around Bloxwich is quickly followed by the delightful Pelsall Common.
+The derelict chambers at Sneyd once raised the Birmingham navigations to its highest level, and the built up area around Bloxwich is quickly followed by the delightful Pelsall Common.

 From Longwood the Rushall Canal locks down to link with the Tame Valley Canal directly beneath the M6 at Ray Hall.
 With a grey appeal all of its own, the Tame Valley meets Perry Barr Locks in a sudden outburst of greenery.
 By the bottom of the flight the industry begins to hem in claustrophobically and at Spaghetti Junction the M6 roars directly overhead.